SteviLen420/Bragg_Diffraction_1D_Simulation/run_20251015_091729/Manuscript.md

 ## 6. Conclusions

-We have presented a comprehensive numerical study of Bragg diffraction in one-dimensional photonic crystals using the Transfer Matrix Method.
+I have presented a comprehensive numerical study of Bragg diffraction in one-dimensional photonic crystals using the Transfer Matrix Method.
 The key findings are:

 1. **Excellent validation**: The numerical simulation reproduces the analytical Bragg wavelength with 0.040% error, demonstrating the accuracy of the TMM implementation.